An Herbalist’s Salary and Career Opportunities

 • Employment in an herbal products business: sales, product development, manufacturing, good manufacturing practices (GMP) compliance, buyer, quality control, customer support, farm management, marketing, labeling, etc.

-Herbal Products Retail, Marketing, and Sales
+Herbal Careers: Retail, Marketing, and Sales

 • Proprietor of a brick-and-mortar herbal store